ehpc-lab/docker-conda-course/README.md

 docker login --username=<USER>
 ```

-Save a Docker container as an image and deposit on your personal Docker hub account
+Save a Docker container as an image and deposit it on your personal Docker hub account.
 ```
 docker commit <CONTAINER ID> <USER>/<IMAGE NAME>
 docker commit CSBL02 anicolau/csbl-ourse
 ```

-Check out the new image from Docker container
+Check out the new image from Docker container.
 ```
 docker images ls
 ```